matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

       That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
     - For example two threads incrementing the same variable could simply lose one of the two increments.
-    - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.
+    - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases
     - Locking variables correctly can eliminate thread interference and memory consistency error
         - But it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock)

 ### What is the best way to subclass Singleton?

 - Singleton classes should never be subclassed or extended
-- Every object in Java has a lock associated with it.
+- Every object in Java has a lock associated with it
-    - This lock is called the intrinsic lock or monitor.
+    - This lock is called the intrinsic lock or monitor
-    - This lock is usually always open, any number of threads can access the object simultaneously.
+    - This lock is usually always open, any number of threads can access the object simultaneously
-    - It is possible to specify that a thread can only execute a section of code once it has acquired the lock on source object.
+    - It is possible to specify that a thread can only execute a section of code once it has acquired the lock on source object
     - If some other thread currently holds that lock, the current thread must wait its turn **This is achieved using the Synchronized keyword**